What Is CalHFA?

 MyHome Assistance Program

-- Offers a deferred-payment junior loan of an amount up to the lesser of three and half percent (3.5%) of the purchase price or appraised value to assist with down payment and/or closing costs.
-(Perfect for when you are using an FHA loan as your first mortgage.)
+- Offers a deferred-payment junior loan of an amount up to the lesser of 3.5% of the purchase price or appraised value with a CalHFA FHA, or CalPLUS FHA.
+This amount is used to assist with a down payment and/or closing costs on the new home.

 - Follows qualifying guidelines of CalPLUS Conventional or FHA loan programs